q-viper/image-baker/README.md

 * **Right Click**: Deselect an annotation/layer.
 While on annotating polygon, undo last point.
 * **Ctrl + Mouse Wheel**: Zoom In/Out on the mouse position i.e. resizes the viewport.
 * **Ctrl + Drag**: If done on the background, the viewport is panned.
-* **Ctrl + S**: Save State.
+* **Ctrl + S**: Save State on Baker Tab.
+* **Ctrl + D**: Draw Mode on Baker Tab.
+Drawing can happen on a selected or main layer.
+* **Ctrl + E**: Erase Mode on Baker Tab.
+* **Wheel**: Change size of the drawing pointer.

 ## Contributions

 Contributions are welcome!

+Do you find this project to be useful and looking for some features that is not implemented yet?
 Feel free to open issues or submit pull requests to improve the project.